-CIAO is equipped with neutral density filters to avoid saturation on the detector.
+NGS-IR WFS are equipped with neutral density filters to avoid saturation on the detector.
 Using these, observations of Alpha Centauri A (H=-1.4mag, Ks=-1.5mag) were demonstrated during commissioning.
 This corresponds to the current limiting magnitude of the bright-end capabilities.

-4.1.5 MACAO or CIAO off-axis?
+4.1.4 NGS-VIS or NGS-IR?

-The CIAO H+K band wavefront sensor offers the opportunity to find Natural Guide Stars (NGS) in deeply embedded or extincted regions, where it was previously not possible to do adaptive optics (due to the lack of visual NGS).
-In general, the use of CIAO systems is therefore recommended for red AO reference sources with $m_V$ - $m_K \geq 5$ mag.
+The NGS-IR H+K band wavefront sensor offers the opportunity to find Natural Guide Stars (NGS) in deeply embedded or extincted regions, where it was previously not possible to do adaptive optics (due to the lack of visual NGS).
+In general, the use of NGS-IR mode is therefore recommended for red AO reference sources with $m_V-m_K \geq 5$ mag.

-To decide between MACAO and CIAO adaptive optics systems, and identify the best NGS, do the following:
+To decide between NGS-VIS and NGS-IR adaptive optics, and identify the best NGS, do the following:

-- For each potential NGS within 54 arcsec of the science target, derive the on-axis Strehl ratio $SR{MACAO}$ and the off-axis $SR{CIAO}$ from Fig. 5 and 7. - Estimate the attenuation of the Strehl ratio, Eta, due to anisoplanatism, presented in Fig. 6. - Multiply both numbers (i.e. Eta \ $SR{MACAO}$ and Eta\ $SR{CIAO}$ ) to get the Strehl ratio on the science target, and select the combination of NGS and AO system, which provides the highest SR on the science target.
+- For each potential NGS within 57.5 arcsec of the science target, derive the on-axis Strehl ratio $SR{NGS-VIS}$ and the off-axis $SR{NGS-IR}$ from Fig. 5 and 7. - Estimate the attenuation of the Strehl ratio, Eta, due to anisoplanatism, presented in Fig. 6.